 What you actually need

 The Institute of Medicine's 2004 review set Adequate Intake (AI) values of 2.7 L/day total fluid for women and 3.7 L/day for men.
 About 20% of normal-diet fluid intake comes from food (fruits, vegetables, soup, yogurt, etc.), so the beverage target is roughly 2.2 L for women and 3.0 L for men IOM 2004.
-These numbers vary a lot with body size, activity, climate, and individual physiology — the AI is a population reference, not an individual prescription.
+These numbers vary substantially with body size, activity, climate, and individual physiology — the AI is a population reference, not an individual prescription.

 “The vast majority of healthy people meet their daily hydration needs by allowing thirst to be their guide.
 The combination of thirst and the consumption of beverages at meals, along with food intake, provides sufficient fluid intake.”